 Oral and poster presentations: The language of the symposium will be English.
 The time for each oral presentation is 15 minutes plus 5 minutes for the discussion.
 A multimedia projector and a computer with a current version of Microsoft Office and a PDF reader will be available.
-Two minutes are planned for a brief oral introduction of your poster presentation.

 In case you are interested, please keep informed by visiting this web site from time to time:

 Deputy conference leader: Sebastian Lorenz (firstname.lastname@example.org)